Paper airplane icon

 It’s not just for children either, everyone comes down here almost every night to take part in this strange tradition of circumnavigating the square whilst blasting out the tunes!
 It’s a great way to embrace the local culture.

-This is one of the most fun things to do in Yogyakarta!
+This is one of the most fun things to do in Yogyakarta for sure!

 Spoiler alert: We didn’t make it!